Skip to content

 const users = new Map<string, Uint8Array>();

-// Route 1 β€” register: save user's public key
+// Route 1 β€” register: stores the user's randomly generated public key

 app.post(